 - Buffalo Chickpea Salad Celery Sticks

-Sweet Potato Skins with Easy Barbecue Beans
+Healthy Sweet Potato Skins with Barbecue Beans

-- 5 small sweet potatoes
+- 5 small sweet potatoes - or 3 large

-- 1 15 oz can pinto beans drained and rinsed
+- 1 15 oz can pinto beans - drained and rinsed

-- 1/2 cup ketchup
+- ½ cup ketchup

-- 1 tbsp brown sugar
+- 1 tablespoon brown sugar

-- 1 tsp Worcestershire sauce
+- 1 teaspoon Worcestershire sauce

-- 1 tsp apple cider vinegar
+- 1 teaspoon apple cider vinegar

-- 1 tsp smoked paprika
+- 1 teaspoon smoked paprika

-- 3 scallions dark and light green parts sliced
+- 3 scallions - dark and light green parts sliced

-- 1 cup shredded Mexican cheese more to taste
+- 1 cup shredded Mexican cheese - more to taste

-While the potatoes are baking, combine the ketchup, brown sugar, Worcestershire sauce, apple cider vinegar, and smoked paprika in a small sauce pan.
+- While the potatoes are baking, combine the ketchup, brown sugar, Worcestershire sauce, apple cider vinegar, and smoked paprika in a small sauce pan.
 Whisk and cook over medium heat until simmering, stirring occasionally (this will happen quickly).
 Add the pinto beans to the sauce and mix until they are coated.
 Heat for another 3 to 5 minutes.
 Remove from heat and add the barbecue beans to a large bowl.

-When the potatoes are finished, slice each one in half down the middle.
-Scoop out the flesh with a spoon, leaving a 1/4" border in each skin.
+- When the potatoes are finished, slice each one in half down the middle.
+Scoop out the flesh with a spoon, leaving a ¼" border in each skin.
 Add the flesh to the bowl with the beans and mix them together.
 Mix in the sliced scallions and cheese, but be sure to reserve some scallions for serving.